PESWIN10 - 432 Hz Converter

 8. Play both versions and check the result with careful listening.

 If the file is part of a larger music project, note the original sample rate, bit depth, and format before conversion.
 This helps keep your audio workflow consistent when importing the converted file into editing software.
+For stems, loops, and soundtrack material, use the same start point and the same folder logic for every export so the 432 Hz version can be traced without guessing.

 Why the Tempo Should Stay the Same